 Foods from animal sources are the richest sources of saturated fat.
 Hence, high doses of meat and dairy may lead to constipation.

-Carotenoids in avocado may relieve you from constipation!
+Carotenoids in avocado may make you poop!

 Additionally, avocado may help you poop, as it’s particularly high in lutein and zeaxanthin!
-Actually, avocado has the highest lutein content among other common fruits.
+Actually, avocado has the highest lutein content than other common fruits.
 Try to peel avocado as close to the skin as possible.
 The dark green flesh close to the peel contains the highest concentration of lutein and other carotenoids.

 High intake of lutein and zeaxanthin seems to lower the incidence of constipation.